-In this edition of Ranked, we here at The Film Magazine have looked back on every winner of the Best Picture Oscar from The Academy’s 21 21st century Oscar ceremonies to judge each in terms of quality first and foremost, but also longevity, relevance, popular consensus, critical appraisal and contextual importance, to see which of the films released 1999-2020 is the best and, first, which is the worst…
+In this edition of Ranked, we here at The Film Magazine have looked back at every winner of the Best Picture Oscar from The Academy’s 23 21st century Oscar ceremonies to judge each in terms of quality first and foremost, but also longevity, relevance, popular consensus, critical appraisal and contextual importance, to see which of the films released 1999-2021 is the best and, first, which is the worst…

-Disclaimer: all films are listed in the year they were awarded (ie, Parasite is listed as “2020”).
+All films are listed in the year they were awarded (eg, CODA is listed as “2022”).

 It’s not easy being the ruler of so much as one third of all humanity…